azsk/AzTS-docs/07-AzTS REST APIs/Setup.md

 **Now your AzTS REST API is ready for use!**

-After completing the set-up steps, you will have to share the following details with end-users who want to consume these REST APIs:
+After completing the setup steps, you will have to share the following details with end-users who want to consume these REST APIs:

-1. Scope of the AzTS REST API configured in the [step 2](Set%20up.md#step-2-of-4-steps-to-configure-azts-webapis-azure-active-directory-aad-application-to-access-azts-rest-api) of the set-up steps.
+1. Scope of the AzTS REST API configured in the [step 2](Setup.md#step-2-of-4-steps-to-configure-azts-webapis-azure-active-directory-aad-application-to-access-azts-rest-api) of the setup steps.
-2. Client Id of the AAD application registered in [step 3](Set%20up.md#step-3-of-4-optional-register-an-fresh-azure-active-directory-aad-application-to-access-azts-rest-api) of the set-up steps.
+2. Client Id of the AAD application registered in [step 3](Setup.md#step-3-of-4-optional-register-an-fresh-azure-active-directory-aad-application-to-access-azts-rest-api) of the setup steps.
-3. URL of the AzTS REST API copied in [step 4](Set%20up.md#step-4-of-4-get-azts-webapi-url) of the set-up steps.
+3. URL of the AzTS REST API copied in [step 4](Setup.md#step-4-of-4-get-azts-webapi-url) of the setup steps.
 4. Tenant Id in which the application is registered.

 ## FAQ